SAP-archive/devtoberfest-2021/topics/Week5_Data/README.md

 <img src="../../images/ManuelZeise_250px_shadow.png">
 </td>
         <td>
 <b>Dr. Manuel Zeise</b> is a principal data scientist at the Deep Learning Center of Excellence in Walldorf.
-He began his career at SAP in 2013, working in Consulting and Custom Development as a data scientist, before transferring to the Deep Learning CoE in 2018.
+He began his career at SAP in 2013, working in Consulting and Custom Development as a data scientist, before transferring to the Deep Learning CoE in 2018.<br><br>
 Prior to this, Manuel earned a PhD in high energy physics from the Institut für Experimentelle Kernphysik in Karlsruhe and worked as a postdoctoral researcher.
 </td></tr>
     <tr><td width = 270>
 <img src="../../images/StefanBaur_250px_shadow.png">
 </td>  <td><b>Dr. Stefan Baur</b> is a senior data scientist at the Deep Learning Center of Excellence for SAP AI Business Services.
-He has several years of experience in developing deep learning models for SAP’s AI-powered products, including the document information extraction solution and the productization of the Generic-Line-Item-Matching model in CashApp, where he currently serves as project lead of the data science team.
+He has several years of experience in developing deep learning models for SAP’s AI-powered products, including the document information extraction solution and the productization of the Generic-Line-Item-Matching model in CashApp, where he currently serves as project lead of the data science team.<br><br>
 Before joining SAP, Stefan obtained a PhD in theoretical condensed matter physics from Cornell University and served as a postdoctoral researcher at the University of Cambridge.</td>  </tr></table>